 The estimation of the two turbulence parameters mentioned in Sec.
 2.3 from the empirical spectrum of observations often involves iterative regressions, as described in van Dinther and Hartogensis (2014).
-In this contribution, we We propose an alternative method based on the theoretical understanding that the spectrum reflects a Matérn process, as detailed in Eq.
+We propose an alternative method based on the theoretical understanding that the spectrum reflects a Matérn process, as detailed

+- 210 in Eq.
 7, see also Lilly et al. (2017) or Kermarrec and Schön (2020).
 The parameters α and σ can be estimated using a debiased version of the Weighted Maximum Likelihood Estimator (WMLE) (Sykulski et al., 2019).
-This method is highly effective for small sample sizes and, thus, advantageous given that stationarity for ZWD' should be maintained for only 30 minutes min to 1 hour h (equivalent to 120 samples at a 30 s data rate).

-In this contribution, we We have used an improved version of the algorithm to account for an additional white noise by joint estimation (Montillet and Bos, 2020).
+This method is highly effective for small sample sizes and, thus, advantageous given that stationarity for ZWD should be maintained for only 30 min to 1 h (equivalent to 120 samples at a 30 s data rate). - We have used an improved version of the algorithm to account for an additional white noise by joint estimation (Montillet and Bos, 2020).
 We refer to Sykulski et al. (2019) for more details on the method.
 Because of the pre-filtering of the ZWD from mesoscale effects, the estimation of a random walk (slope of -2) is not mandatory which avoids a non-unique minimum in the estimation procedure.

 As aforementioned, the cutoff frequency α and the variance of the process σ^2 are estimated by fixing the slope to -8/3 in the WMLE.
-We further constrain α between 0.005 and 0.1 Hz based on the physical considerations mentioned in Sect.
-2.3 given a wind velocity around $\frac{8ms^{-1}}{2} \cdot 8 \cdot \frac{ms^{-1}}{2} \cdot 8 \cdot \frac{ms^{-1}}{2} \cdot 8 \cdot \frac{ms^{-1}}{2} \cdot \frac{8ms^{-1}}{2} \cdot \frac{8ms^$
+We further force α to be between 0.005 and 0.1 Hz based on the physical considerations mentioned in Sect.
+2.3 given a wind velocity around 8 ms-1 (Ziad, 2016).

 In Cheinet and Cumin (2011), temperature fluctuations (and similarly for the scalar WV) were shown to be lognormal distributed so that we can expect a normal distribution for the ZWD, which is favorable to the estimation strategy using MLE.
-We detect cases where our approach may fail (data gaps, outliers, non-stationarity, violation of the Taylor hypothesis) by computing the degree of error fit $error{fit}$ between the natural log of the periodogram and that of the fitted spectrum, more specifically the mean squared error between the two quantities.
+We detect cases where our approach may fail (data gaps, outliers, non-stationarity, violation of the Taylor hypothesis) by computing the degree of error fit error{fit} between the natural log of the periodogram and that of the fitted spectrum, more specifically the mean squared error between the two quantities.
 We filter such batches with a threshold-based outlier detection method for which values of $error{fit}$ exceeding three standard deviations from the mean are excluded.
 Additionally, we ensure that α stays below 0.005 Hz from physical consideration and use a similar outlier detection on the contrary.